lsst-dm/legacy-ctrl_iip/python/lsst/iip/etc/README.md

 Default install location is `/opt/lsst`.

 # Prerequisites
-`$ yum install gcc rpm-build rpm-devel rpmlint make coreutils rpmdevtools`
+* `$ yum install gcc rpm-build rpm-devel rpmlint make coreutils rpmdevtools`
+* RPMS uses `/opt/lsst/dm-prompt/bin` directory to run the software.
+So, the directory has be have 777 permission by the unprivileged user defined below.
+* RPMS assume certain unprivileged users for certain packages
+    * ATArchiver - ATS
+    * OCSBridge - OCS

 # Install order
 Certain spec files have dependencies on other spec files.